s4ke/cube.js/examples/superset/README.md

 ![grafik](https://user-images.githubusercontent.com/719760/213941577-bb1e9af7-baa4-4221-83a4-67af5b8a2046.png)

 That's it!
-Now you should be able to navigate to superset and log into your Superset instance using the username and password from above.
+Now you should be able to navigate to superset and log into your Superset instance using the username and password from above (if you didn't change this, that's `admin` and `admin`.

 ## Running Cube locally